tact-lang/pitaya/docs/SPECIFICATION.md

 This provides complete visibility into what each AI agent produced and when it was integrated.

 The git synchronization is minimal by design.
-By preparing isolated environments beforehand and importing results afterward, we eliminate coordination complexity entirely.
-This approach handles parallel instances without locks, semaphores, or conflict resolution - each instance truly runs in its own universe and the orchestrator simply collects the results.
+By preparing isolated environments beforehand and importing results afterward under a simple file lock, we eliminate complex coordination.
+Each instance truly runs in its own universe; the orchestrator collects results deterministically.

+**Provenance**: Do not mutate the imported branch tip after import.
+Prefer one of the following:

+- Write provenance as a sidecar file in `results/<run_id>/strategy_output/` (recommended), or
+- Attach provenance via git notes or a lightweight tag referencing the imported commit.

+If provenance must live in-repo history, write it into the workspace before import so it becomes part of the agent’s own commit(s).
+Avoid adding commits after import to preserve the “import HEAD” auditability guarantee.

-## 4.8 HTTP Server and Multi-UI Support
+## 4.8 (Removed)

-The orchestrator can run an HTTP server providing REST endpoints for external monitoring:

-**Server Configuration**: The server starts on port 8080 by default (configurable via `--http-port`).
-It runs in a separate thread from the main orchestrator, providing read-only access to state and events.
-Multiple clients can connect simultaneously without affecting orchestration performance.

-**API Endpoints**:

-- `GET /state` - Returns current state JSON with all instance details
-- `GET /events?since=<offset>&limit=<n>` - Streams events from the specified offset
-- `GET /health` - Simple liveness check returning 200 OK

-**Use Cases**:

-- Web dashboards showing real-time progress
-- External monitoring systems tracking runs
-- Multiple TUI instances viewing the same run
-- Integration with CI/CD pipelines

-**Security**: The server is read-only by design.
-No endpoints allow state modification.
-Authentication is not implemented - the server should only be exposed on trusted networks.
+The prior HTTP server and REST endpoints are removed.
+Monitoring relies solely on local `events.jsonl` and `state.json`.
+The public event set is canonicalized to `task.*` and `strategy.*` only.

 ## 4.9 Resume Capabilities

-The orchestrator supports resuming interrupted runs with full state recovery:

-**Resume Process**:
+Resumption produces identical final outcomes with no duplicate work using durable task keys:

+**Seamless Resume Algorithm**:

-1. Load saved state from `state.json` including last event offset
+1. Load last `state.json` snapshot (if any).
-2. Replay events from the saved offset to catch up
+2. Replay `events.jsonl` from the saved `last_event_start_offset` to rebuild: completed tasks map (`key → result`), pending tasks (`scheduled` without `completed/failed`), and strategy completion state.
-3. Check which containers still exist using Docker API
-4. Verify plugin supports resumption (not all do)
-5. Continue execution from where it left off

-**Resume Options**:

-- `--resume <run-id>`: Continue existing Claude sessions if possible
-- `--resume-fresh <run-id>`: Start fresh instances but maintain run state

-**Limitations**:

-- Only works if Claude Code plugin supports session resumption
-- Containers must still exist (not cleaned up)
-- Maximum resume window depends on container retention policy
+3. Reattach pending tasks by key:
+   - Find the container via labels for `run_id/strategy_execution_id/key`.
+   - If running → reattach streams.
+   - If stopped but a session-group volume exists (see 3.4 Session Groups) → start container and continue using `resume_session_id`.
+   - Else → start fresh with the same key.
+4. Re-enter the strategy function deterministically: completed `ctx.run` calls return recorded results immediately; execution advances to the first unfinished run.
+5. Continue to completion.
+Container and branch names derive from the durable key, preventing duplicates.

+**Crash Inference**: On resume, any task that is `RUNNING` in `state.json` and has no terminal event at or after `last_event_start_offset` MUST be marked `INTERRUPTED` before resuming.

 **State Recovery**: The system handles various failure scenarios: